dubovsky14/AstroPhotoStacker/README.md

 Now you should have all the dependencies installed.

-How to checkout and compile the code:
+How to checkout and compile the code (on Linux):
 --------------------------------------

 ```